Skip to main content

 Jenny Cravens, CPA, MAC, is the P.R.
 O’Shaughnessy Executive Professor of Accounting at Central Washington University, a position she has held since 2016.
 Prior to her teaching role, Jenny was the CFO for Cashmere Valley Bank, which capped a 25-year career in banking and finance.
 Jenny’s areas of expertise and instruction include risk management, governance, ethics, auditing, professional development, and financial accounting.
 Jenny has served on various fiduciary and advisory boards in the not-for-profit, healthcare, and educational sectors.
 When she is not teaching, Jenny enjoys outdoor sports, cooking, being with family and friends, and supporting her passion for tiny houses.

-Carrie Ommen, CPA, is a manager on the Business Solutions Team at Mahoney CPAs and Advisors.
+Carrie Ommen, CPA, works as an outsourced controller for Your Part-Time Controller, LLC.
 She graduated from Hamline University with a BBA in Accounting in 2017.
 She obtained her initial CPA licensure in Minnesota in 2019 and obtained CPA licensure in Washington in 2022.
 Carrie enjoys yoga, hiking, traveling, eating at new restaurants, cooking new recipes, and taking leisurely meanders around farmers markets.

 Scott Rodgers, CPA, MST, is a sole practitioner who entered the profession working for large local CPA firms in Bellevue, Washington.
 He started up his own practice in 1999 and has provided tax compliance and consulting services to a wide range of business clients.
 Scott is a co-founder of the Sole Practitioners Resource Group which has hosted monthly meetings since 2011.
 He is also an active member of the International Tax Resource Group.
 Scott served as treasurer of the Eastside Nihon Matsuri Association, a Japanese cultural arts nonprofit.
 Scott and his wife enjoy challenging home improvement projects and spend their free time traveling in Japan.